carlylebritto/3070bot/README.md

-# 3070bot
+# Inventory Scanner
-Bot to monitor 3070 GPU releases
+Bot to monitor 3070 GPU releases and all other items